ryanpaulk/cleandataproject/CodeBook.md

 ## Variables Defined

--features- The column names of measured feature -activitylabels- The activity performed
+"features"  The column names of measured feature -activitylabels- The activity performed
 -x_test- The metrics recorded
 -y_test- The activities that each subject performed